EnergyGuardProject/keycloak_meluxina_map/README.md

 ## Data store

-Data lives in a dedicated `keycloak_slurm_map` database on an existing shared `pgdb` Postgres container (reached at `pgdb:5432` over `nginxproxy_energyguard_net`).
-The database and its table are created automatically on first start — no other database on `pgdb` is touched.
+Data lives in a dedicated `keycloak_slurm_map` database on an shared `pgdb` Postgres container.
+The database and its table are created automatically on first start.

-We store **only the team → token mapping**.
-We do not store which users belong to a team — that is read live from the dashboard database, so there is nothing to keep in sync and the two databases can never drift apart.
+We store the team → token mapping in the database of this service.
+We do not store which users belong to a team, that is read from the dashboard database.

 Schema (`team_slurm_token`):